google-deepmind/open_spiel/docs/install.md

 ## Summary

-1. Run `./install.sh` once to install system packages and download some dependencies.
+1. Install system packages and download some dependencies.
+Only needs to be run once.

+    ```bash
+    ./install.sh
+    ```

 2. Install your Python dependencies, e.g. in Python 3 using [`virtualenv`](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/):